codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

    tcert="/path/to/cert.pem"
    tca="/path/to/ca.pem"

-Bear in mind, some XtraBackup parameters require that you match the configuration on donor and joiner nodes, (as designated in the table below).
+Bear in mind, some ``XtraBackup-v2`` parameters require that you match the configuration on donor and joiner nodes, as designated in the table below.

 .. csv-table::